neuralnishan/neuralnishan.github.io/_pages/about.md

 ---
 Nishan is an **Azure Data Scientist** as well as an **AI Trailblazer**, and his passion stands in the fascinating world of Data-Driven exploration.
 He is genuinely interested in the research field of **NLP**, especially in **ML, CV, GenAI, LLMs, RL, HCI** and **RLHF**.
-{: .notice}

----
-Nishan is highly dedicated to multi-cloud computing technology.
+He is highly dedicated to multi-cloud computing technology.
 For example, he predominantly gained knowledge through **Self-Paced Learning** as well as **MSFT Experts Led-Training** in **Microsoft Learn**, and he later obtained an expertise in the MSFT Azure **Data and AI** path through **Microsoft Certification** such as **DP-700,DP-203,DP-100,AI-102,AI-900**.
 He also has more than **two years** of **hands-on experience** with **Azure Cloud**, and he leveraged the expertise he gained through **Microsoft Azure applied skills** to solve **POC challenges** on Azure Cloud.He additionally concentrated on **Oracle Cloud Infrastructure** and **Oracle Fusion Cloud**.
 He devoted himself to solving data-related problems not only through cloud technologies but also on personal computers as well.He is skilled in data science and data engineering tools.
 {: .notice}

  ---
   Aside from his expertise in technology, he loves making his own meals, reading books, watching Sci-Fi movies, participating in Olympiads, Cloud Challenges, Hackathons and exploring historical sites.
 He is deeply committed to advancing the principles of **Diversity, Equity, and Inclusion**.
-Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn**, or you can submit your query by filling out the **MSFT Form** below at the end of this page.You can get connected  with him via **Wire** in realtime for sending DM.
+Although he rarely checks social media too often, he appreciates communication only via **Email, LinkedIn**, or you can submit your query by filling out the **MSFT Form** below.You can get connected  with him via **Wire** in realtime for sending DM.
 Just scroll down, then you will find a **MSFT Form and Wire App.
 QR Code** as well as a link of the **MSFT Form**.
 Thanks for reading and visiting his site and **He wishes, You Have a Good Day Forward! :)**
 {: .notice}

+---
+# Communication Preference:
+**1st: 📩 Professional Email (Priority within 24 hours)**
+**2nd: 📞 Phone Calls but except Urgent/Business (CEST : 7.00 PM - 8.00 PM)**
+⌚**N.B.** **Unknown Phone Numbers** will be automaticaly forwared to **AI assitant**.So, I suggest you fill up the **MSFT Form** at earliest, then make a phone call.
+It might vary based on the suitable time for both the end.**(CEST : 7.00 PM - 8.00 PM)** as well as avg. **Response for DM on LinkedIn, Wire, Snap and MS Teams** too.
+**3rd: 📝 Microsoft Forms (Priority within 1-3 work/business days)**
+{: .notice}

+---
 # Technical Skills

 | Category | Skills |